Objective priors for the number of degrees of freedom of a multivariate t distribution and the t-copula: Prior distributions and inference

 The $t$-copula illustrations are limited to the bivariate case, both in the simulation study and in the real data analysis.
 As such, the prior in \eqref{overallcopulaprior} becomes

 The minimally informative priors for the location parameters of the marginal $t$ densities are Normal distributions with zero mean and standard deviation 100.
 That is, $\pi(\mu_j)\sim N(0,100^2)$, for $j=1,2$.
 This choice allows to ensure that the yielded posteriors are proper and, given the large variance, ensure a representation of minimal prior information.
+Alternatively, one could use uniform priors on a large compact set.
 To reflect vague prior information for the scale parameters, we choose half-Cauchy densities for the scale parameters $\pi(\sigma_j)$ \citep{RS15}.
 The prior distributions for the number of degrees of freedom of the marginal densities, $\pi(\nu_j)$, are based on losses and correspond to the one derived in \cite{VW14}.
-The joint prior $\pi(\nu,\rho)$ is decomposed as $\pi(\nu|\rho)\pi(\rho)$, where $\pi(\nu|\rho)$ is the prior defined in Section \ref{sec:tcoppriors}, and $\pi(\rho)$ is a Beta density on $(1+\rho)/2$ with parameters $(1/2,1/2)$.
+The joint prior $\pi(\nu,\rho)$ is decomposed as $\pi(\nu\mid \rho)\pi(\rho)$, where $\pi(\nu\mid\rho)$ is the prior defined in Section \ref{sec:tcoppriors}, and $\pi(\rho)$ is a Beta density on $(1+\rho)/2$ with parameters $(1/2,1/2)$.